kaefer3000/t2-rest-leds/README.md

   sosa:hosts <0#led> , <1#led> , <2#led> , <3#led> .
 ```

-A GET request on the URI of a LED returns information about the state of the LED.
+A GET request on the URI of a LED returns information about the state of the LED:
 ```turtle
 @prefix foaf: <http://xmlns.com/foaf/0.1/> .
 @prefix saref: <https://w3id.org/saref#> .